 FOR ADVANCED STUDENTS:

 What is the relationship between Wayabay’s case and that of Gami?
-Are they complement, or part of the same pattern?
+Are they complementary, or part of the same pattern?
 Given their histories, would you guess Wayabay’s concluding marriage to Gami would be compatible and “companionate,” or not?
-In what ways do the accounts and insights of work on modern ideals of companionate marriage, for instance, as analyzed by Jennifer Hirsch, Holly Wardlow, and others in their recent books and articles, influence your answers to this question?
+In what ways do the accounts and insights of works on modern ideals of companionate marriage, for instance, as analyzed by Jennifer Hirsch, Holly Wardlow, and others in their recent books and articles, influence your answers to this question?

 What difference—analytically and in terms of ethnographic terms of understanding—does it make if Wayabay, Didiga, and Sayu did not “know” about Gebusi male–male sexuality?
 Does it seem that they were concerned about this—or was it merely the preoccupation of the author himself with Gebusi male–male sexuality that makes this issue relevant?